OlivierGaland/CashFactory/README.md

 Installation (you can open www/index.html file to have a more interactive install section) :

 - Install linux OS on your host machine (a low consuming and cheap linux compatible box)
-- Download CashFactory project from github : git clone https://github.com/OlivierGaland/CashFactory.git
+- Download CashFactory latest release wget https://github.com/OlivierGaland/CashFactory/archive/refs/tags/v0.1.tar.gz , then uncompress : tar -xvf v0.1.tar.gz
-- Go into created directory : cd CashFactory
+- Go into created directory : cd CashFactory-0.1
 - Run install script (Need to run it as sudo -supervisor-) : sudo ./setup.sh
 - Create an account for the app you want to use (5 app supported : see Registering section below)
 - Update .env file with the account details